 Our technology enables the production of a complete autologous engineered tissue composed of matrix and cells derived from patients’ own tissues.
 The scaffold is a thermo-responsive hydrogel, prepared by decellularization of patient’s omentum biopsy, while the induced pluripotent stem cells (iPSCs) are re-programmed from patient’s mature cells.
 Ex-vivo differentiation of iPSCs within the thermo-responsive hydrogel leads to the generation of a functional mature tissue.

-Our proprietary hydrogel combined with motor neurons creates functional spinal cord implants that can bridge injured spinal cord tissue.
-After successful pre-clinical results, a first human clinical trial is scheduled for 2022.
+Our proprietary technology platform is the essence of engineering autologous neural implants.
+Differentiated iPSCs derived neural cells within extra cellular matrix (ECM) creates functional spinal cord implants that can bridge and regenerate injured spinal cord tissue.
+A first in human phase I/IIa clinical trial is scheduled for 2024.

 In 2019, Matricelf licensed the technology that enabled printing the first [functioning] 3D human heart from cells and matrix derived from a human omentum biopsy from Tel Aviv University.